 Project management software examples include Slack, Asana, ClickUp, Monday, Zoho Projects, Teamwork, and SmartSheet.

-So, how do you entice employees to come to the office?
+So how do you give employees a real reason to come in?

-• Check to see who’s in every day and who’s working remotely so you can plan your day around who’s available and where
+• See who’s in each day and who’s working remotely, so you can plan your day around who’s available and where

-• Set up a weekly schedule and select your location for each day, such as working from home, being in the office, or booking a shared desk
+• Set a weekly schedule and pick your location for each day: home, the office, or a booked shared desk

-• Invite teammates to join you in the office for meetings, whether individually or as a group
+• Invite teammates to join you in the office for meetings, individually or as a group

-• Sync your schedule with up to 15 coworkers so you’ll always know who’s close by and easy to connect with and who you’ll need to closely work with in the office
+• Follow “Favorite” colleagues so you always know who’s close by and easy to connect with

-Watch the video below to see the platform in action:
+Watch the video below to see the product in action:

-The platform is especially helpful for hybrid companies that facilitate desk sharing at the office to make maximum use of their available space while reducing their expenses.
+It’s especially useful for hybrid companies that share desks to make the most of their space while reducing expenses.

-It helps office managers and admins determine the right sizes for their offices and utility resources, and it provides managers with the right scheduling and connectivity tools to maximize their team’s productivity.
+Workplace analytics help office managers and admins right-size their offices and resources, and the scheduling and connectivity tools help managers get more from their team’s productivity.

-Lastly, OfficeRnD Hybrid enables employees to be highly collaborative by connecting with their coworkers and supervisors at the right times and in the right physical spaces.
+OfficeRnD Workplace helps employees collaborate by connecting them with the right coworkers and supervisors at the right times, in the right physical spaces.

 two people talking and collaborating in the workplace

-Just like formal collaboration, informal interactions benefit employees by giving them the opportunity to just “hang out.”
+Like formal collaboration, informal interactions give employees a chance to just “hang out.”

-Employees will feel more engaged, and employers will benefit from the increased sense of employee well-being that comes from having virtual chat options that help employees stay connected.
+Employees feel more engaged, and employers benefit from the sense of well-being that comes from chat options that keep people connected.
+This matters more in remote and hybrid teams, where Gallup finds loneliness runs highest among fully remote workers.

 Chat program examples include Twist, Ryver, Google Chat, Rocket.Chat, and MS Teams.

-Whether employers like it or not, “bring your own device” (BYOD) is becoming increasingly popular.
-Tablets, smartphones, desktops, and laptops are all fair game.
+Whether employers like it or not, “bring your own device” (BYOD) keeps growing.
+Tablets, smartphones, desktops, and laptops are all in play.

 using personal devices at a hybrid workplace

 According to Zippia, 75% of employees use their personal cell phones at work.
-While most do so with company permission, over 17% use their personal mobile devices for work without telling their company’s IT department.
+Most do so with permission, but over 17% use personal devices for work without telling IT.

-In addition to the convenience of using personal devices, 75% of employees say it makes them more productive.
-In fact, 69% of companies see an increase in productivity and collaboration when they allow BYOD.
+Beyond convenience, 75% of employees say personal devices make them more productive, and 69% of companies report a rise in productivity and collaboration when they allow BYOD.

-But given the upside of increased employee productivity and engagement, looking into technology to safely implement BYOD may benefit both your business and workforce.
+Given the upside in productivity and engagement, it’s worth looking into technology that lets you run BYOD safely for both your business and workforce.

-One of the most annoying hurdles employees have to jump over when collaborating on online projects is the maze of passwords they must navigate for different software programs.
+One of the most annoying parts of collaborating online is the maze of passwords employees have to juggle across different tools.

-Online password vaults are an easy solution to this issue.
-They securely store your company’s passwords and give you the option to share them with employees who need them for their work.
-As a result, employees experience far fewer login hassles and frustrations.
+Online password vaults solve this.
+They store your company’s passwords securely and let you share them with the people who need them, so employees hit far fewer login hassles.

-And it’s not just passwords.
-You can also give your employees secure access to protected documents and even credit card numbers.
-Plus, these technologies track data breaches and send you alerts for unauthorized use so that you can quickly update compromised passwords.
+It’s not just passwords.
+You can give employees secure access to protected documents and even payment details.
+These tools also track data breaches and alert you to unauthorized use, so you can update compromised passwords fast.

 Examples of password management software include LastPass, 1Password, and Keeper Security.

-Employee time-tracking is a must for payroll and labor cost calculations, but it’s not everyone’s favorite office routine.
-Many employees see it as stressful, especially if they have to do it manually.
+Time-tracking is a must for payroll and labor cost calculations, but it’s no one’s favorite task.
+Many employees find it stressful, especially when it’s manual.

 employee time tracking

-Time-tracking software examples include Clockify, Time Doctor, Toggl, TimelyApp, Zenefits, and BambooHR.
+Time-tracking software examples include Clockify, Time Doctor, Toggl, Timely, and BambooHR.

-In addition, check out our article on mastering workplace occupancy.
+You can also read our guide on mastering workplace occupancy.

 Examples of file-sharing software include Sync, Zoho WorkDrive, Google Drive, and MS OneDrive.